BDC Hamburger Icon

 Limit the time frame

-You might think that letting a contest run for a longer period of time creates more opportunities to generate buzz.
+You might think that letting a contest run for a longer period would create more opportunities to generate buzz.
 This isn’t actually the case.
-The most successful online contests typically run for a month or less — all to take advantage of FOMO (fear of missing out).
+The most successful online contests typically run for a month or less, to take advantage of FOMO (the fear of missing out).

-When your audience knows they only have a limited amount of time to win that great prize, the perceived value increases.
+When your audience knows they have a limited amount of time to win that great prize, the perceived value increases.
 More importantly, it creates a greater sense of urgency that motivates customers to act immediately.
-That’s why restaurants, auto dealerships and other brands use limited-time offers: The narrow window makes the deal that much more desirable.
+That’s why restaurants, auto dealerships and other companies use limited-time offers: The narrow window makes the deal more desirable.

 The FOMO concept also applies to multistage contests.
-Even a photo contest that requires multiple rounds of voting should end after a relatively short period, which ensures your audience doesn’t lose interest.
+Even a photo contest that requires multiple rounds of voting should end after a relatively short period, which ensures that you sustain your audience’s interest.

 Harness the power of partnerships

 You don’t always have to offer one of your own products or services as a contest prize.
-Many successful contests involve partnering with media influencers, celebrities or other brands to create a win-win situation for both parties.
+Many successful contests involve partnering with media influencers, celebrities or other brands for the benefit of both parties.

-Let’s say your entertainment company was offering an all-expenses-paid trip to the Super Bowl.
-By partnering with a specific airline and hotel for the grand prize, and keeping them in the loop regarding all contest details, you can quickly double the marketing power behind your contest.
-Your partners will provide an additional marketing push to spread the word to new audiences, and without the need for extra spending on your part.
+Let’s say your entertainment company offers an all-expenses-paid trip to the Super Bowl.
+By partnering with a specific airline and hotel for the grand prize and keeping them in the loop regarding all contest details, you can quickly double the marketing power behind your contest.
+Your partners will provide an additional marketing push to spread the word to new audiences, without requiring you to spend more.

-By collaborating with another brand for a contest, you essentially double the amount of marketing audience your company receives.
+By collaborating with another brand for a contest, you essentially double the size of your marketing audience.

-People love participating in contests – especially if they think they have a chance at winning a great prize.
-As you incorporate these techniques into your contest, you’ll set yourself in a better position to reach your target audience.
+People love participating in contests, especially if they think they have a chance of winning a great prize.
+As you incorporate these techniques into your contest, you’ll put yourself in a better position to reach your target audience.
 When this happens, even those who miss out on the grand prize can contribute to the rapid growth of your business.
 [Learn how to receive positive customer reviews.]

 Social media posts are often useful outlets for promoting brands and companies.
 This was evident when SunRype held a contest for its products.
 The food and beverage business collaborated with a fitness company to offer free workout equipment and healthy snacks in an online giveaway.
 The contest was a smashing success and was shared over 3,000 times by social media users.